cerovcecblaze/bankersAndThieves/README.md

 You can also run the main scene (the actual game) by itself if you reverse the commented out and uncommented sections in the network.cs file.

 To Play:
-1. Name and Create a New Game
+1. Enter a Name and Create a New Game (may take a second to connect, if first click doesnt do anything, sceond should, there is no loading screen)
 2. Open up another instance to join, to test multiplayer, there is no loading bar so loading the availible games may take a few seconds.
 You can start the game with only one player if you would like
 3. Move around by clicking and draging, a virtual joystick will appear (end goal is to build for mobile)
 4. Interact with tasks by pressing "USE" when interactible.